 For a later eligibility period: You can either 1) submit a request for an eligibility extension, which must be submitted no later than 25 days after the end of your chosen eligibility period and will begin immediately following the end of your eligibility period, or 2) cancel your application and submit a new application and fee.
 Instructions for submitting an eligibility extension are available here.
 If you choose to cancel your application, please keep in mind that if your application has already been approved, you will forfeit your entire application fee.
 If your application has not been approved, you will receive a partial refund of your application fee (we will refund your fee, minus a $100 processing charge).

-No, the Step 3 CID form containing your notarized signature and photograph is valid for 5 years from the date of your signature.
-Once your Step 3 CID is on file with FSMB and it qualified you to sit for Step 3, it is not necessary to submit another CID if you must reapply.
+The Step 3 CID form containing your notarized signature and photograph is valid for 5 years from the date of your signature.
+Once your Step 3 CID is on file with FSMB and it qualified you to sit for Step 3, it is not necessary to submit another CID if you must reapply within those 5 years.

 If you are unable to keep your testing appointment on the scheduled date(s) or at the scheduled location, you may change your date(s) or center by following the instructions on your Scheduling Permit for contacting Prometric.
 You will need to provide your Prometric Confirmation Number when you cancel and reschedule.
 A fee may be charged if you change your appointment, depending upon how much notice you provide when making the change.
 See the appointment change fee information posted on the USMLE website for detailed information.

 You can take the exam at any Prometric test center in the United States or its territories.
 You can schedule and take your two testing days on consecutive or non-consecutive days.
-However, Step 3 FIP must be taken first, followed by Step 3 ACM.
+However, Step 3 Day 1 must be taken first, followed by Step 3 Day 2.
 Your exam days may be no more than 14 calendar days apart, and you must schedule both test dates with Prometric at the same time and at the same center.

 If you cancel your application after it has been approved, you will forfeit your entire application fee.